ShirinG/ShirinG.github.io/_posts/2016-09-29-DESeq2-course.md

 The following workflow has been designed as teaching instructions for an introductory course to RNA-seq data analysis with DESeq2.

-The course is designed for PhD students and will be given at the University of Muenster from 10th to 21st of October 2016.
+The course is designed for PhD students and will be given at the University of Münster from 10th to 21st of October 2016.

-For questions or other comments, please [contact me by email or phone](http://shiring.github.io/about).
+For questions or other comments, please [contact me](http://shiring.github.io/about).

 ------------------------------------------------------------------------